 I'm a big fan of nostalgia.
 I love things like Throwback Thursday and Flashback Friday.
 I love almost anything that brings back good memories, especially fond memories of my childhood.
 Whether it’s watching classic Disney movies and Nickelodeon shows on Netflix, picking up an old favorite snack when I happen to see it at the store after a particularly rough day, or giggling with my sister or my friends over the numerous Internet articles and quizzes extolling the virtues of 90s kids, I definitely enjoy the occasional blast from the past.

 So, you can imagine how excited I was when my mom decided to surprise me with some 90s Barbie dolls to decorate my office, but these weren't just any Barbie dolls.
-My mom got me three different versions of Becky, the wheelchair-using friend of Barbie, and an absolute favorite from my childhood.
+My mom got me three different versions of Becky, the wheelchair-using friend of Barbie, an absolute favorite from my childhood.
 My first exposure to Becky was Christmas of 1996 when my sister, all my cousins, and I received the doll as a Christmas present from my mother.
 I remember everybody loved her.
 She wasn't a "special" toy somehow reserved only for disabled girls.
 Anyone could play with Becky, and they did.
 I remember my friends loved that doll because unlike most Barbie dolls her legs were bendable so that she could sit in her wheelchair.
 Everyone loved her, but she was special to me.
 Problematic or not, Barbie dolls matter because they often reflect the hopes and dreams of the little girls who play with them.
 That's why Barbie can simultaneously be an astronaut, a teacher, a movie star, a doctor, an Olympian, and a scientist, just to name a few.
 Barbie often reflects for little girls who they are and what they want to be when they grow up, which is why I was so excited to see the recent release of Barbie dolls that reflect a larger range of body types and skin tones, and it is why I treasured my Becky doll as a little girl.
 It is why I wish she still existed.
 Becky mattered because she showed everyone that a wheelchair was nothing to be afraid of, and it didn't prevent you from having a life just like everybody else.
 Becky was a school photographer, a cheerleading coach, and even a Paralympian.
 Becky was part of Barbie's world, even if it wasn't made for her.
 The original version of Becky had to be redesigned because of technical difficulties and not being able to fit into the elevator of the dream house.
 Eventually, she was discontinued.
-There has never been an official statement as to why Mattel stopped making Becky, in fact, it is incredibly difficult to find any official information on Becky at all.
-However, the prevailing theory seems to be that Becky was discontinued because she didn’t fit into Barbie’s world, and it was easier to get rid of her then to change everything else.
+There has never been an official statement as to why Mattel stopped making Becky; in fact, it is incredibly difficult to find any official information on Becky at all.
+However, the prevailing theory seems to be that Becky was discontinued because she didn’t fit into Barbie’s world, and it was easier to get rid of her than to change everything else.